MAGENAIS/MAGENAIS/README.md

 # License

-MAGENAIS is released under the MIT License.
+MAGENAIS is released under the **Apache License 2.0**.

-You are free to:

-- use
-- modify
-- distribute
-- study
-- contribute

-Commercial use is permitted under the terms of the MIT License.
+This license allows you to:

+- Use the software for personal and commercial purposes
+- Modify the source code
+- Distribute original or modified versions
+- Build proprietary applications on top of MAGENAIS
+- Create plugins, providers, and extensions
+- Contribute improvements back to the community

+Apache 2.0 also provides an explicit patent grant from contributors, making it a strong choice for large-scale open-source AI infrastructure.

+Unless required by applicable law or agreed to in writing, software distributed under the License is provided on an **"AS IS" BASIS**, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-See the LICENSE file for complete details.
+See the **LICENSE** file for the complete license text.

----
+Licensed under the Apache License, Version 2.0.

+Copyright © 2026 MAGENAIS Contributors.

 # Acknowledgments